nezaboodka/reactronic/README.md

 ### Trigger & Cache

-Trigger is a function that is immediately called in response to changes.
-Cache is a computed value having an associated function that is automatically called to renew the value in case of changes in its dependencies.
+Trigger is a function that is immediately called in response to changes in its dependencies.
+Cache is a computed value having an associated function that is called on-demand to renew the value in case of changes in its dependencies.

 Trigger and cached functions are instrumented with hooks to seamlesly subscribe to those state objects and other cached functions, which are